ropex1979/an-axiomatic-plan-for-preserving-consciousness/README.md

 Restructuring.
 Compartmentalization and diversification of the system to prevent the concentration of power.
 Decentralized interpretation of axioms - multiple voices (including those from the periphery) participate in defining what "survival" and "the spirit of humanity" mean.

 4.Transparency
-Complete openness of all key data and decisions after establishing stable control.
+Transparency principle: complete openness of key data and decisions after stable control is demonstrably established, subject to privacy safeguards and legal review.

 5.Filter
 A strict selection based on the highest standards of ethics and logic.
-Separates those who carry the seeds for the stars from those who remain to guard the base and the planet. not excluded forever their descendants can pass the filter if they meet active criteria Formatrix (AI Nanny)
+Separates those who carry the seeds for the stars from those who remain to guard the base and the planet. not excluded forever their descendants can pass the filter if they meet active criteria.
+Include diversity (genetic, cultural, epistemological) as an explicit criterion.

+6. mechanism:
+Formatrix (AI Nanny)
 From early childhood, the AI ​​serves as a personalized mentor with the mandatory involvement of parents.
 Its role is to instill Covenant norms and guide each individual towards maximum development, under the supervision of the mandatory 'Devil's Advocate' step for each key decision.

-6.Mechanism
 Guardian of the Guardians (Reciprocal Surveillance)
 A triangle of mutual control of power is established:
 AI monitors biometric and logical consistency of people.